If you look up the verb “to animate” in the dictionary, you find two definitions in the Oxford dictionary:

 To see if there is any mistake in their animation, they put all the drawings together in a videotape called a pencil test.
 It is a preliminary version of the final animated scene, sometimes they even add the dialogues to see if the lip-sync is

-What is post-production in 2d animation pipeline?
+What is post-production in 2d animation steps?

 11. Inking and coloring